You are here

 New Media Art, The History of Art and Technology, Curating Media & The Politics of Production

-Indigeneity, diasporas and cross-cultural encounters; African diaspora in the Indian Ocean; textile, clothing and the body; colonial photography; settler/migrant visual cultures
+Visual culture of East Africa and the African diaspora in the Indian Ocean; textiles, clothing and the body; French colonial culture; nineteenth-century photography.

 Visual aspects of devotional practices in Christian traditions with a focus on contemporary ex voto practices in Italy and Mexico

 Visual culture in colonial South America (the Andes): textiles and other visual objects; concepts of landscape, territory, claim to land; conflict, contrast, confluence and things inbetween in colonial encounter